IordanisK/google-search-clone/README.md

 # Introduction

-Saw this API just wondering around on rapidAPI's website, thought maybe I'd create something with this Google Serach API?
+Saw this API just wondering around on rapidAPI's website, thought maybe I'd create something with this Google Search API?
 Created this website using ReactJS alongside with tailwindcss to get a clean looking UI.
 All the data that is retrieved to the wesite gets fetched from an API called "Google Search" (by apigeek) which you can find over at rapidAPI.

 # Install